ybasori/nodejs-with-proper-directory/README.md

 - csrf in route web
 - accept FormData in route web
 - create public, secrets, and storage directory automatically when npm start
+- using mysql db
+- validator is-required and is-unique